Difegue/LANraragi/tools/Documentation/extending-lanraragi/architecture.md

 Critic is automatically run on every commit made to LRR at the level 5 thanks to [Github Actions](https://github.com/Difegue/LANraragi/blob/dev/.github/main.workflow).

 I also run [perltidy](https://en.wikipedia.org/wiki/PerlTidy) on the source tree every now and then for consistency.
+The rules used in perltidy passes are stored in the .perltidyrc file at the source root.

+Some extras:

+* Code width limit is stupid for long strings and comments (ie the base64 pngs in plugin metadata), which is perltidy's default behavior.
+* The visual indentation when setting a bunch of variables at once is made by perltidy but I actually really like it, so I leave it in and try to repro it whenever it makes sense.
+* The codebase does have issues with variable naming -- perl packages usually go for snakecase buuut short variables are ok in flatcase (as per [perlstyle](https://perldoc.perl.org/perlstyle.html) )
+* `'`'s should only be used for escaping `"` easily and vice-versa but I don't really care about that one. 😐

 A small practice I try to keep on my own for LRR's packages is to use methods (arrow notation, `Class::Name->do_thing`) to call subroutines that take no arguments, and functions (namespace notation, `Class::Name::do_thing($param)`) to call subs with arguments.
 It doesn't really matter much, but it looks cleaner to me!
 Also makes it easier if one day I take the OOP pill for this project, as methods always get the current object (or class name) as the first parameter of their call.